rob-platt/CAML/docs/How_To_Use.md

 - Image Selection: Choose between visualising a ratioed image band, or a summary product (e.g. LCPINDEX2) created from the ratioed image.
 - Image Channel Selection: If visualising an image band, select which band to display.
 - Spectrum wavelength range: Choose the range of wavelengths to display in the spectrum plot.
-- Classification: Button to run classification across the image using the CAMEL model.
+- Classification: Button to run classification across the image using the CAML model.
 This will take a few minutes to complete.

 !!! tip
     For identification of most hydrated mineral features, plotting between 1.0 and 2.6 microns is recommended.

 ## Classification

-After pressing the classification button, the CAMEL model will conduct pixel-wise classification across the image.
+After pressing the classification button, the CAML model will conduct pixel-wise classification across the image.
 This should be possible with almost any level of hardware[^1], as the model is relatively small.
 The classification process may take a few minutes to complete, depending on the size of the image and the hardware being used.

 ## Advanced Visualisation Controls (Post-Classification)